July 17, 2024

 Trends

-Companies are still struggling to digitally train employees in 2024.
+Companies are still struggling to further educate employees digitally in 2024.
 Why?
-Many want the training offerings – although they are abundantly available – simply do not want to accept them.
-Too many other commitments, somewhat exhausting, somewhat like "school," and real fun is not found in learning either.
-So what must a digital learning platform deliver for people to use it gladly?
+Many want the training offerings – although they are available in abundance – simply do not accept them.
+Too many other commitments, somewhat exhausting, somewhat “schoolish,” and there’s no real fun in learning either.
+So what must a digital learning platform provide for people to use it willingly?

-A digital learning platform (Engl.
-Learning Management System) can be defined as an integrated system that provides technologies and tools to create, distribute, and monitor educational content.
+A digital learning platform (Eng.
+Learning Management System) can be defined as an integrated system that provides technologies and tools to create, distribute, and monitor the progress of learners.
 It should support the learning process by facilitating access to learning materials, promoting collaboration, and enabling personalized learning experiences.
-These are all points that are in the interest of companies as they facilitate progress, innovation, and competitive advantages.
+These are all points in the interest of companies, as they enable progress, innovation, and competitive advantages.

-And especially since 2020, a large number of companies have implemented such digital learning platforms or at least considered introducing them.
+And at the latest since 2020, a large number of companies have introduced such digital learning platforms or at least considered implementing them.
 However, there are still not many successful projects.
-What is the reason for that?
-Probably not due to the now hundreds of digital learning platforms that have sprung up, often referred to as LMS, LXP, or something entirely different, but are very similar in terms of functionality and goals.
+What is the reason for this?
+Probably not because of the hundreds of digital learning platforms that have popped up, often called LMS, LXP, or something else, but in terms of functionality and objectives, they tend to be very similar.

 Digital Learning Platforms Only for High Performers?

-They all pursue the same goal: to equip employees with additional know-how and thus nourish progress and development.
-One might think that – besides the companies – employees are also interested in these points: after all, they also advance their own lives and actions, potentially save time, and help in climbing the corporate ladder.
-Nevertheless, many of these systems are optimized for eager high performers, not for people who simply do not enjoy learning – yet that is precisely what such a system should accomplish!
-We do not want to only further educate those who already do so of their own accord but also those who ought to, could, or should.
+They all pursue the same goal: equipping employees with additional know-how and thus nurturing progress and development.
+One might think that – besides the companies – employees are also naturally interested in the mentioned points: they push forward their own lives and careers, save time, and help climb the career ladder.
+Nevertheless, many of these systems are optimized for eager high performers and not for people who actually find learning quite unenjoyable – precisely what such a system should accomplish!
+We don’t just want to educate those who already do so out of their own initiative but also those who need to, could, or should.

-We thus find ourselves in an age of digital inundation regarding the question: “Do I want to subject myself to digital learning content in addition to my actual work, which additionally challenges my mental and cognitive understanding?
-And more importantly: Even if I do this, can I actually remember everything?”
+Thus, we find ourselves in an age of digital overload when it comes to the question: “Do I want to impose digital learning content on myself, in addition to my actual work, that further challenges my mental-cognitive understanding?
+And more importantly: Even if I do, can I actually remember all of it?”

-This increases the requirement for digital learning platforms because it is of no use if thousands of contents are available but I cannot consume them in a low-threshold manner and within my cognitive capacity.
-After all, I am not eager for even more effort. 😫 And then these reminder emails: “You must do this and that …” In reality, that stresses me more than it helps.
+This increases the demands on digital learning platforms because it is useless if thousands of content are available, but I cannot consume them in a low-threshold manner and within my mental capacity.
+After all, I really have no desire for even more effort. 😫 And then these reminder emails: “You need to do this and that…” And actually, that stresses me more than it helps me.

 The Catharsis of Digital Learning

 So what would be the solution?
-Offer content in as "bite-sized" a manner as possible.
-Okay, short learning units are good because my attention span is sometimes at TikTok level, thanks, I already knew that.
-But much more importantly, the content must interest, fascinate me, and provide me with an obvious added value, as it ideally solves an acute problem of mine.
-Otherwise, my school traumas surrounding the topic of binomial formulas and vector calculation return, whose (at least for me) limited practical use creates a feeling of massive time waste within me.
+Offer content in as many “bite-sized” chunks as possible.
+Okay, short learning units are good, as my attention span is partly at TikTok level, thanks, I already knew that.
+But much more important is that the content interests me, fascinates me, and provides me with an obvious added value, as it ideally solves an urgent problem of mine.
+Otherwise, my school traumas around the topic of binomial formulas and vector calculations come back, whose (at least for me) limited everyday usefulness gave me a sense of massive time waste.

 So let me come up with an example of how to turn the unmotivated learner into a learning aficionado: